luizdepra/hugo-coder/README.md

 ![](https://github.com/luizdepra/hugo-coder/blob/master/images/screenshot.png)

-**Coder is using Asset Pipeline now!**
+**Coder uses Asset Pipeline now!**

-To use this theme you need Hugo Extended Version, v0.45 or later.
+To use this theme you need Hugo Extended Version, v0.43 or later.
 But, if you still want to use the old version, you can clone the [v1.0](https://github.com/luizdepra/hugo-coder/releases/tag/v1.0) release.

 ## How to use this theme